This post contains affiliate links. If you make a purchase through these links, I may earn a small commission at no extra cost to you.

 830g

-My first impressions of the Samyang 135 mm f/2 are that this is a solid, well-built lens.
-It is also quite heavy (830g) due to the 11 lens elements inside.
-The lens arrived well-packaged and also included a cylindrical lens hood and a soft carry bag.
+My first impressions of the Samyang 135mm f/2 were very positive — this is a solid, well-built lens.
+It’s on the heavier side at around 830g, largely due to the 11 internal lens elements.
+The lens arrived well-packaged and includes a cylindrical lens hood and a soft carry bag.

-Once in focus, there is no slop in the final position, and your stars will remain sharp and in focus.
+Once in focus, there is no unwanted play or drift in the final position, so your stars remain sharp and in focus.

 Samyang 135mm f/2 focus ring close-up